 The Nencki Institute of Experimental Biology of the Polish Academy of Sciences has been established in 1918 and is the largest non-university centre for biological research in Poland.
 Priority fields for the Institute include neurobiology, neurophysiology, cellular biology and biochemistry and molecular biology -- at the level of complexity from tissue organisms through cellular organelles to proteins and genes.
 There are 31 labs at the Institute, among them modern Laboratory of Confocal Microscopy, Laboratory of Cytometry, Laboratory of Electron Microscopy, Behavioural and Electrophysiological Tests.
 The Institute is equipped with state-of-the-art research equipment and modernized animal house, where lab animals are bred, also transgenic animals, in accordance with the highest standards.
 Quality of experiments, publications and close ties with the international science community, place the Institute among the leading biological research centres in Europe.

-Story Source: Materials provided by Nencki Institute of Experimental Biology.
+Story Source: Materials provided by the Nencki Institute of Experimental Biology.
 Note: Content may be edited for style and length.

 Journal Reference: Monika Bijata, Josephine Labus, Daria Guseva, Michał Stawarski, Malte Butzlaff, Joanna Dzwonek, Jenny Schneeberg, Katrin Böhm, Piotr Michaluk, Dmitri A. Rusakov, Alexander Dityatev, Grzegorz Wilczyński, Jakub Wlodarczyk, Evgeni Ponimaskin.
 Synaptic Remodeling Depends on Signaling between Serotonin Receptors and the Extracellular Matrix.
 Cell Reports, 2017; 19 (9): 1767 DOI: 10.1016/j.celrep.2017.05.023